UVVM/UVVM/doc/source/vvc_framework.rst

 To/from Buffer
 ----------------------------------------------------------------------------------------------------------------------------------
 UVVM has a global buffer that is divided into multiple smaller buffers that may be indexed and accessed from anywhere in the testbench.
-This functionality is described in :ref:`uvvm_fifo_collection`.
+This functionality is described in :ref:`uvvm_data_fifo`.
 VVC commands requesting sourcing data from or sending data to these buffers use parameter TO_BUFFER or FROM_BUFFER, followed by the buffer index.

 To Scoreboard